Careers for Program Evaluators

 Independent Consulting Careers in Evaluation

-There is also the option of working as a consultant.
-This involves winning bids for evaluation contracts and then designing, conducting, and reporting findings to your client.
-This work can either be done independently or with a team of other evaluation professionals.
+There is also the option of working as an evaluation consultant.
+This involves winning bids for evaluation contracts and then designing and conducting an evaluation and reporting findings to your client.
+This work can either be done independently or with a team of other program evaluators.
 For more information on evaluation consulting, check out Gail Barrington’s book Consulting and Start-up Management.

 placeholder image